My Marriage Fell Apart And Now I Feel Like A Failure

 Signs your marriage may be heading toward divorce

-Before most people end up on the pathway to divorce, there are signs that things are not going well.
+Before most people end up on the pathway to divorce, there are signs that their marriage is falling apart.
 Looking back at the end of a divorce, you may recognize these signs.
-If you start to experience the following regularly, chances are there is a serious issue in your relationship that needs your immediate attention.
+If you start to experience the following regularly, chances are there is a serious issue in your relationship that needs your immediate attention if you want to save your marriage.
 Let’s look at a few signs of an impending divorce.

 Sign #1.
 Escalating arguments